IIIF/api/source/presentation/4.0/index.md

 ## Containers

 A Container is a frame of reference that allows the relative positioning of Content Resources, a concept borrowed from standards like PDF and HTML, or applications like Photoshop and PowerPoint, where an initially blank display surface has images, video, text and other content "painted" on to it.
 The frame is defined by a set of dimensions, with different types of Container having different dimensions.
-This specification defines three sub-classes of Container: Timeline (which only has a duration), Canvas (which has bounded height and width, and may have a duration), and Scene (which has infinite height, width and depth, and may have a duration).
+The IIIF Presentation API defines three sub-classes of Container: Timeline (which only has a duration), Canvas (which has bounded height and width, and may have a duration), and Scene (which has infinite height, width and depth, and may have a duration).

 The required properties of all Containers are [`id`][prezi-40-model-id], and [`type`][prezi-40-model-type].
 Most Containers also have the [`items`][prezi-40-model-items] and [`label`][prezi-40-model-label] properties.
 Further properties are required for the different types of Container.
+See the [Container Documentation](model/#Containers) for more detail.

 The defined Container types are: